 current price of $1.50 at the expiry time.
 An hour later the

 share price was trading at $1.48.
 Richard did not pick the

 He decided binary options were too risky for him and that he'd

 be better off focusing on his share portfolio.

 Risks of binary options

-example 50% to 80% of the money you invest, if you pick the correct
+as 50% to 80% of your initial investment - if you pick the correct

 price movement.
-However, if the price does not move
+However, the reality is, if the price does not move

 in the direction you chose, you'll lose 100% of your

 You need to understand the implied probability (the true odds of